dstuartelliott/auth-server/README.md

 ## Example API Server

-`apiServer.js` is purely added as an example, and contains the very important "authenticateToken" function.
+`apiServer.js` is purely added as an example, and contains the very important `authenticateToken` function.

 This function should be located on your api server and needs to use the same `ACCESS_TOKEN_SECRET` as your auth server.